LiquidSmokeX64/coffee/README.md

 - **QoL Packages**: Essential packages and dependencies, designed to optimize the experience across a wide range of applications and services. ie: Java, etc.

-- **Wayland Friendly**:  The software stack is built with Wayland functionality in mind (in most cases).
+- **Wayland Focused**:  The software stack is built with Wayland functionality in mind (in most cases).

 - **GPU Friendly**:  AMD or Nvidia GPUs welcome (Intel... maybe..)